olivertomic/hoggormPlot/docs/quickstart.rst

 -------------

 - Documentation at `Read the Docs`_
-- Jupyter notebooks with examples of how to use HoggormPlot
+- Jupyter notebooks with examples of how to use hoggormplot

 .. _Read the Docs: http://hoggormplot.readthedocs.io/en/latest
 .. _PCA: https://github.com/olivertomic/hoggorm/blob/master/docs/PCA%20with%20hoggorm.ipynb